 PREREQUISITE: All core mathematics courses in Alabama must have as a minimum prerequisite high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score.
-An alternative to this is that the student should successfully pass with a "C" or higher Intermediate College Algebra (MTH 100 or MTH 100S).
+An alternative to this is that the student should successfully pass with a "C" or higher Intermediate College Algebra (MTH 100).

 This course emphasizes the algebra of functions - including polynomial, rational, exponential, and logarithmic functions.
-The course also covers systems of equations and inequalities, quadratic inequalities, and the binomial theorem.
-Additional topics may include matrices, Cramer's rule, and mathematical induction.
+In addition, the course covers non-linear inequalities as well as systems of linear and non-linear equations and inequalities.
 Core Area III, AMTH, A116, TMTH.
 (F, Sp, Su)